 Technical Processes

-In 2025, the Company will continue to deploy and leverage newly developed prescriptive and custom energy savings tools and calculators for specific measures, such as the Heat Pump Hot Water Heater calculator, the weatherization tools (both prescriptive and custom express), the Energy Managements System prescriptive tool, and the redesigned of the prescriptive Steam Trap.
-The Company expects all of these tools and calculators will yield savings in 2025.
+In 2025, the Company will continue to deploy and leverage newly developed prescriptive and custom energy savings tools and calculators for specific measures, such as the Heat Pump Hot Water Heater calculator, the weatherization tools (both prescriptive and custom express), the Energy Management System prescriptive tool, and the redesigned of the prescriptive Steam Trap.
+The Company expects all these tools and calculators will yield savings in 2025.

 Additionally, the Company will continue to utilize a data-driven approach to increasing customer participation in the commercial and industrial sectors.
 This includes analyzing customer consumption data (kWh, peak load, and therms) and past energy efficiency participation to better target customers, especially non-participants and customers with scheduling inefficiencies.
 The Company will leverage Energy Profiler Online and customer energy reports to determine which customers have scheduling inefficiency and then to follow-up with specific outreach strategies (individual engagement, webinars, site visits, or virtual meetings) to discuss technologies and energy solutions.